bleronmorina/ML_Gr1_2024-25/README.md

 3. **Regression experimentation**
    – Switch to a continuous target (the raw depression‑share column) and train regressors
      (e.g. Random Forest Regressor, XGBoost Regressor) for more granular prevalence predictions.

+# Unsupervised Algorithms

+**Overview**
+In this phase, we explore unsupervised learning techniques to uncover hidden patterns in the data without relying on labeled outcomes.
+Our aim is to group countries or observations with similar socioeconomic and mental-health profiles using **clustering algorithms**, and to reduce data dimensionality for effective **visualization** using **PCA**, **t-SNE**, and **UMAP**.

+We work with the same preprocessed dataset used in the supervised phase, with all features scaled and encoded, and without any missing values.

+---

+## Why Use Unsupervised Learning?

+- **Clustering** helps identify natural groupings among countries, such as those with similar economic conditions and mental-health burdens.
+- **Dimensionality reduction** aids in visualizing high-dimensional relationships in 2D or 3D plots.
+- It complements supervised learning by revealing structure in the data that may guide feature engineering or hypothesis generation.

+---

+## Algorithms Used

+### 1. K-Means Clustering
+- **What it does:**
+  Partitions the data into `k` clusters by minimizing intra-cluster variance.
+- **Why we used it:**
+  - Simple and fast.
+  - Works well when clusters are roughly spherical and similarly sized.
+  - Provides clear, hard cluster assignments.

+### 2. DBSCAN (Density-Based Spatial Clustering of Applications with Noise)
+- **What it does:**
+  Groups data points based on density.
+Points in low-density regions are labeled as noise.
+- **Why we used it:**
+  - Can find arbitrarily shaped clusters.
+  - Robust to outliers.
+  - Does not require specifying the number of clusters.

+### 3. Agglomerative Hierarchical Clustering
+- **What it does:**
+  Builds a hierarchy of clusters using a bottom-up approach by repeatedly merging the two closest clusters.
+- **Why we used it:**
+  - Captures nested structure in the data.
+  - Flexible linkage criteria (e.g. average, complete, single).
+  - Visualizable via dendrograms.

+---

+## Dimensionality Reduction

+### 1. PCA (Principal Component Analysis)
+- **What it does:**
+  Projects data into orthogonal components that explain maximum variance.
+- **Why we used it:**
+  - Useful for initial exploratory analysis.
+  - Fast and interpretable.
+  - Can be combined with clustering to visualize groupings.

+### 2. t-SNE (t-distributed Stochastic Neighbor Embedding)
+- **What it does:**
+  Embeds high-dimensional data in lower dimensions by preserving local structure.
+- **Why we used it:**
+  - Excellent for visualizing complex data.
+  - Reveals subtle structure and clusters not visible with PCA.

+### 3. UMAP (Uniform Manifold Approximation and Projection)
+- **What it does:**
+  Constructs a high-dimensional graph and optimizes its low-dimensional layout.
+- **Why we used it:**
+  - Balances local and global structure preservation.
+  - Generally faster and more scalable than t-SNE.
+  - Produces more stable and meaningful embeddings.

+---

+## Visualization and Insights

+- Clusters discovered by K-Means and DBSCAN were visualized using PCA, t-SNE, and UMAP.
+- In PCA space, countries with high HDI and low depression burden tended to group together.
+- t-SNE and UMAP uncovered more fine-grained clusters, some of which aligned with geographic regions or income levels.
+- DBSCAN was effective in identifying small, high-density subgroups and labeling noise points.

+---

+## Next Steps

+1. **Cluster Profiling**
+   – Summarize the characteristics of each cluster by examining median values of socioeconomic and health features.

+2. **Temporal Analysis**
+   – Apply clustering separately by year to track how country groupings change over time.

+3. **Use Clusters as Features**
+   – Feed cluster labels into supervised models to assess if cluster membership improves predictive performance.